What it's like to experience "migraine with aura," a debilitating chronic health condition

 I often feel unjustified for taking a sick day or cancelling plans because of what so many people hear as “just a headache.”
 I feel silly for whining about my symptoms when I know there are people out there battling life-threatening conditions, or migraine patients suffering worse and more frequently than myself.

-Though Melissa went aura-free for a while, the weekly bouts returned when she started planning her wedding at 21, and they became daily after she got pregnant later that year.
-Symptoms stopped after she gave birth, then returned when she was expecting her second daughter at 23, and became “worse than ever,” when her husband died.
-“I tried taking antidepressants, but after one month I started getting multiple auras per day,” says Phelps, who has also found codeine effective.
-“I was left in a financial mess and needed to work but couldn’t due to the auras.
-I suffered terribly until I was around 30 years old, then they stopped for a few years, which was wonderful—I started working full-time in retail and was able to travel with my beautiful daughters.
-Then they came back two years ago and are now daily.
-Maybe caused by stress…two teenage daughters!”
+Though Melissa went aura-free for a while, the weekly bouts returned when she started planning her wedding at 21-years-old, and they became daily after she got pregnant later that year.
+Symptoms stopped after she gave birth, then returned when she was expecting her second daughter at 23-years-old, and became “worse than ever,” when her husband died.

 While Melissa’s patterns suggest stress as a contributing factor, triggers for other people include food, red wine, and menstrual cycles.
 The rapid drop in the hormone estrogen prior to the start of menstruation is believed to be what ignites migraines in the days before and after periods commence, and the Migraine Research Foundation estimates 7-19% of women suffer menstrual migraines.